groupcache/groupcache-go/README.md

 `IsSelf` is not set to `true`.

 ### cluster package
-Is a convenience package containing functions to easily spawn and shutdown a cluster of groupcache instances (called daemons).
+Is a convenience package containing functions to easily create and shutdown a cluster of groupcache instances (called daemons).

 **Start()** and **StartWith()** starts a local cluster of groupcache daemons suitable for testing.
 Users who wish to